oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 #### `scaleCluster.sh`

-The `scaleCluster.sh` script scales a WebLogic cluster by patching the `spec.clusters[<cluster-name>].replicas` attribute of the domain resource to the specified value.
+The `scaleCluster.sh` script scales a WebLogic cluster by patching the `spec.replicas` attribute of the cluster resource to the specified value.
 The operator will perform the scaling operation for the WebLogic cluster based on the specified value of the `replicas` attribute after its value is updated.
 See the script `usage` information by using the `-h` option.
 ```
 $ scaleCluster.sh -d domain1 -n weblogic-domain-1 -c cluster-1 -r 3
 [2021-02-26T19:04:14.335000Z][INFO] Patching replicas for cluster 'cluster-1' to '3'.